-We used to be part of that 70% and hated the feeling of spinning our wheels and clocking into jobs we hated because we needed the next paycheck.
+Before reaching Financial Freedom, we used to be part of that 70%.
+We hated the feeling of spinning our wheels and clocking into jobs we hated because we needed the next paycheck.
 So we learned how to break the cycle and reach our financial goals.

-Now we help our clients master their budgets and understand their cash flow so instead of saving what is left at the end of the month, they hit their saving and investing goals first!
+Working with a Financial Coach can help you do the same.
+A Financial Coach can help you master your budget and understand your cash flow so instead of saving what is left at the end of the month, you hit your saving and investing goals first!

 #2: You struggle to make consistent progress toward your financial goals.

-Maybe you have classic goals like getting out of debt, buying a home, and investing for retirement, but you’d also love to take an adult gap year, travel the world, or start your own business.
-But you aren’t sure where to start, what your priorities should be, and what steps to take so you can make consistent progress toward reaching them.
+Maybe you have traditional goals like getting out of debt, buying a home, and investing for retirement – or you want to take an adult gap year, travel the world, or start your own business!
+Either way you need a plan to make progress.
+Especially if you aren’t sure where to start, what your priorities should be, and what steps to take so you can make consistent progress toward reaching them.

-When you don’t have a comprehensive strategy, and you’re always ‘shootin’ from the hip’, consistency is impossible.
+When you don’t have a comprehensive strategy, consistency is impossible.
 We ought to know.
-We tried the wingin’ it thing too and it just kept us broke and frustrated.
+We tried wingin’ it for a while too.
+It just kept us broke and frustrated.

 Having dreams is different from setting actionable goals and breaking them down so you know what you need to do so you reach them.
-We help you get consistent results by helping you create realistic goals and expectations, providing accountability and motivation to help you see progress month after month.
+Working with a Financial Coach can help you get better results, in less time!
+Helping you create realistic goals and expectations, providing accountability and helping you stay motivated to make progress month after month.

 #3 You feel like your life is on hold because debt is holding you back.